vacp2p/rfc/content/docs/rfcs/10/README.md

 Applications often run in restricted environments, where resources or the environment is restricted in some fashion.
 For example:

-- limited bandwidth, CPU, memory, disk, battery, etc
+- Limited bandwidth, CPU, memory, disk, battery, etc
-- not being publicly connectable
+- Not being publicly connectable
-- only being intermittently connected; mostly-offline
+- Only being intermittently connected; mostly-offline

 4. **Privacy-preserving.**